binaryphile/concorde/README.md

 ### The Other Array Literal, or Nested Arrays

-You can construct multidimensional arrays with concorde fairly simply.
+You can construct nested array representations with concorde fairly simply.

-Let's start with a function which expects a two-dimensional array as its only argument:
+Let's start with a function which expects a nested array as its only
+argument:

 ```bash
 my_function () {